 In addition to the AAPOR Award and the Sanford Award, Dr. Krosnick's scholarship has been recognized with the Phillip Brickman Memorial Prize, the Pi Sigma Alpha Award, the Erik Erikson Early Career Award for Excellence and Creativity, two fellowships at the Center for Advanced Study in the Behavioral Sciences, and election as a fellow of the American Academy of Arts and Sciences and of the American Association for the Advancement of Science.

 In his spare time, Dr. Krosnick spends time with his wife, Catherine Heaney, also a Stanford faculty member, and their daughter, Alexandra, who has a Ph.D. in Climate and Health from the Mailman School of Public Health at Columbia University and is now a post-doc and lecturer at the University of California, Berkeley, School of Public Health.
-Dr. Krosnick also plays drums with the 29-year-old contemporary jazz group, Charged Particles, which has released two CD's internationally and tours across the U.S. and abroad (www.chargedparticles.com).
+Dr. Krosnick also plays drums with the 29-year-old contemporary jazz trio, Charged Particles, which has released two CD's internationally and tours across the U.S. and abroad (www.chargedparticles.com), as well as the 40-year-old Lunar Octet, an 8-piece Latin jazz group that has done the same.(www.lunaroctet.com).